ferPrieto/Android-Clean-Architecture-Template/README.md

 ## Getting Started :vertical_traffic_light:

-1. Checkout the repo
+1. Checkout the repo.
-2. Sync Project with Gradle Files
+2. Sync Project with Gradle Files.
-3. Add any dependency that you need in **buildSrc -> Dependencies.kt**
+3. Add any dependency that you need in **buildSrc -> Dependencies.kt**.
-4. Modify **app-> FirstFragment** as you want and add any others in the same module
+4. Modify **app-> FirstFragment** as you want and add any others in the same module.
-5. Modify **presentation -> FirstViewModel** as you want and add any others in the same module
+5. Modify **presentation -> FirstViewModel** as you want and add any others in the same module.
 6. Enjoy! :surfer: